wp-plugins/featured-category/readme.txt

 I tried to follow the Wordpress API as closely as possible.

-Once you activate the plugin, , simply load it's settings page and choose the category, the title or "heading" and the number of posts you wish to display.
+Once you activate the plugin, simply load its settings page and choose the category, the title or "heading" and the number of posts you wish to display.

-If the style is not to your liking, simply modify featcat_style.css in the plugin directory.
+If the style is not to your liking, modify featcat_style.css in the plugin directory.
 I have included entries for implemented and unimplemented portions to speed things up.

 == Installation ==